Displace99/Bug-Tracker/docs/source/projects/create-project.rst

 ------------------------
 It is possible to receive bugs from emails.
 To set this up you will need to select the checkbox and enter the username and password in the appropriate boxes.

+For more information on how to set up email see :doc:`/source/receiving-bugs-by-email`

 Adding Custom Fields
 ====================
 Each project can have up to 3 custom fields that are specific to that project.